ThanhDangKim/Applly-AI-Camera-Chatbot-in-traffic/README.md

 - **Smart Traffic Camera System** – applies deep learning models to detect and track vehicles, analyze traffic flow, and dynamically control traffic lights.
 The model has been **fine-tuned on real-world data** and optimized for deployment using **ONNX, TensorRT, and OpenVINO**.

-- **Traffic Chatbot with LLM + RAG** – allows users to query traffic data and urban planning documents using natural language.
-The chatbot uses a **fine-tuned LLAMA3.2‑3B model**, powered by a **Smart Retriever** for accurate and context-aware responses.
+- **Traffic Chatbot with Agent + LLM + RAG** – allows users to query traffic data and urban planning documents using natural language.
+The chatbot uses a **fine-tuned LLAMA3.2‑3B model**, powered by **AI Agent and Smart Retriever** for accurate and context-aware responses.

 ---